 - Fixed several bugs in the Isobasins and D8FlowAccumulation tool.

 - The NewRasterFromBase tool now accepts a vector base file (and grid cell size) as well as a raster.

 - The WhiteboxTools User Manual has had a refresh and is now hosted at: https://www.whiteboxgeo.com/manual/wbt_book/intro.html.

 - We have added numerous tools to the WhiteboxTools Extensions.

 We are on Youtube: Follow our Channel

-We are excited to announce that Whitebox Geospatial has created a youtube channel, called WhiteboxGeospatial.
+In the latest instalment of Whitebox Geospatial news, we are excited to announce that Whitebox Geospatial has created a youtube channel, called WhiteboxGeospatial.
 Over the years we have received numerous comments from our users asking us to create a series of short video tutorials on how to use and interact with WhiteboxTools and our tool library.
 It may have taken us a bit, but we are happy to start this endeavour.

 Posted on on 2021-06-16